 \section{Abstract}

-Test time adaptation is the process of adapting, in an unsupervised manner, a pre-trained source model to each incoming batch of the test data (i.e., without requiring a substantial portion of the test data to be available, as in traditional domain adaptation) and without access to the source data.
-Since it works with each batch of test data, it is well-suited for dynamic environments where decisions need to be made as the data is streaming in.
-Current test time adaptation methods are primarily focused on a single source model.
-We propose the first completely unsupervised \underline{M}ulti-source T\underline{e}st \underline{T}ime \underline{A}daptation (\shortname) framework that handles multiple source models and optimally combines them to adapt to the test data. \shortname~has two distinguishing features.
-First, it efficiently obtains the optimal \emph{combination} weights to combine the source models to adapt to the test data distribution.
+Adapting to dynamic data distributions is a practical yet challenging task.
+One effective strategy is to use a model ensemble, which leverages the diverse expertise of different models to transfer knowledge to evolving data distributions.
+However, this approach faces difficulties when the dynamic test distribution is available only in small batches and without access to the original source data.
+To address the challenge of adapting to dynamic distributions in such practical settings, we propose \underline{CON}tinual mul\underline{T}i-sou\underline{R}ce \underline{A}daptation to dynamic di\underline{S}tribu\underline{T}ions (\shortname), a novel method that optimally combines multiple source models to adapt to the dynamic test data. \shortname~has two distinguishing features.
+First, it efficiently computes the optimal \emph{combination} weights to combine the source models to adapt to the test data distribution continuously as a function of time.
 Second, it identifies which of the source model parameters to update so that only the model which is most correlated to the target data is adapted, leaving the less correlated ones untouched; this mitigates the issue of ``forgetting" the source model parameters by focusing only on the source model that exhibits the strongest correlation with the test batch distribution.
-Experiments on diverse datasets demonstrate that the combination of multiple source models does at least as well as the best source (with hindsight knowledge), and performance does not degrade as the test data distribution changes over time (robust to forgetting).
+Through theoretical analysis we show that the proposed method is able to optimally combine the source models and prioritize updates to the model least prone to forgetting.
+Experimental analysis on diverse datasets demonstrates that the combination of multiple source models does at least as well as the best source (with hindsight knowledge), and performance does not degrade as the test data distribution changes over time (robust to forgetting).